warpstreamlabs/bento/website/docs/components/outputs/snowflake_put.md

 A silent failure can occur due to [this issue](https://github.com/snowflakedb/gosnowflake/issues/701), where the underlying [`gosnowflake` driver](https://github.com/snowflakedb/gosnowflake) doesn't return an error and doesn't log a failure if it can't figure out the current username.
-One way to trigger this behaviour is by running Benthos in a Docker container with a non-existent user ID (such as `--user 1000:1000`).
+One way to trigger this behaviour is by running Bento in a Docker container with a non-existent user ID (such as `--user 1000:1000`).